DarkStarSword/3d-fixes/World of Diving/README.md

 Installation
 ------------
-1. Windows 7 and Windows 8 (not Windows 8.1) users may need to install the "evil update" (KB2670838)

-2. Unpack the zip file to ...\Steam\SteamApps\World of Diving
+1. Unpack the zip file to ...\Steam\SteamApps\World of Diving

-3. Press ] after starting a new game to load the recommended convergence.
+2. Press ] after starting a new game to load the recommended convergence.

 Convergence Presets
 -------------------